MattiaBonfanti-CS/-IN4331-WDSM-Project/README.md

 The Saga protocol has been implemented using the [TalePy library](https://github.com/meadsteve/talepy).

-### 2 Phase Commit
+### Saga - Manual Implementation

-The same technology stack has been applied here, with the difference that the 2 phase commit protocol was used instead of Saga.
+The same technology stack has been applied here, with the difference that the Saga protocol was implemented manually.

-The version can be found at [this release](https://github.com/MattiaBonfanti-CS/IN4331-WDSM-Project/tree/2pc).
+The version can be found at [this release](https://github.com/MattiaBonfanti-CS/IN4331-WDSM-Project/tree/saga-basic-version).

 ### SagaPy